 Elephants both in the wilderness and in zoos often rub their tusks against hard surfaces, which sometimes damages them.
 Elephant youngster Khosi, born at the Park in September 2006, wore down her tusks over time, so in 2011 our veterinary team performed a pulpotomy, which is like a root canal on a tusk, and then placed permanent stainless-steel caps on each of her tusks to prevent further wear.
 The procedure went well, thanks to intense planning, desensitizing and teaching the elephant, and collaboration among the Park’s wildlife care specialists and veterinary staff.

 At the Park, you may see some of the elephants wearing an anklet accelerometer, which is essentially a high-tech pedometer measuring step count and activity, as part of our Elephant Walking Study.
 Additionally, some of the elephants are taught to wear a collar around their neck that holds a GPS unit and a digital infrasonic recorder.
 This study will expand to the Zoo, and then to other zoos around the country to help us gather as much accurate activity and behavioral data as possible, which will ensure that elephants in zoos receive the best, most appropriate care possible.

 Elephants have been hunted relentlessly for their tusks (even though they’re made of dentine, the same as our teeth).
 Elephants are now protected, but poachers still hunt them, and they face other problems, too.
 Because they are so big and need so much food, they can eat themselves out of “house and home.”
 Elephants and people often come into conflict as elephant habitats undergo dramatic reductions in size.
-Asian and African forest elephants are listed as endangered, primarily due to habitat loss and fragmentation.
-African elephants are threatened, primarily due to habitat loss and being poached for their tusks.
+Asian and African savanna elephants are categorized as Endangered on the International Union for Conservation of Nature Red List of Threatened Species.
+African forest elephants are Critically Endangered.